opnfv/opnfvdocs/docs/how-to-use-docs/documentation-example.rst

 The verify job name is **opnfv-docs-verify**.

-When you send document changes to gerrit, jenkins will create your documents in HTML and PDF formats to verify that new document can be built successfully.
+When you send document changes to gerrit, jenkins will create your documents in HTML formats (normal and single-page) to verify that new document can be built successfully.
 Please check the jenkins log and artifact carefully.
 You can improve your document even though if the build job succeeded.

 Documents will be uploaded to